IBM/tririga-indoor-maps/docs/_pages/install-tririga.markdown

          this._checkEsriStatus(e);
       },
       ```
    1. Click on the `Upload View File` icon and choose the file you just edited.
    1. Click `Save & Close` link from the links at the top right.

 1. Bundle up the triLocate app by performing the following steps:  (You'll need NodeJS installed.
 See https://nodejs.org for instructions.)
    1. Download and install the @tririga/tri-bundler tool using `npm install @tririga/tri-bundler -g`.
    1. Download and install the tri-pull NodeJS tool using `npm install @tririga/tri-pull -g`.
+   1. Download and install the tri-deploy NodeJS tool using `npm install @tririga/tri-deploy -g`.
    1. Pull all the files for triview-locate from your TRIRIGA instance using following command:
       ```
       tri-pull -t URL-for-your-TRIRIGA-instance -u your-userID -p your-password -v triview-locate -d triLocate`
       ```
    1. Bundle the files for triview-locate using the following command:
       ```
       tri-bundler --url URL-for-your-TRIRIGA-instance -u your-userID -p your-password -v triview-locate --component triview-locate-dev.js --output triLocate/triview-locate.js`
       ```
+   1. Deploy the bundled file using the following command:
+      ```
+      tri-deploy -t URL-for-your-TRIRIGA-instance -u your-userID -p your-password -v triview-locate -d triLocate --files triview-locate.js
+      ```
-   1. If you have difficulties with the above tools, more information about them can be found at https://www.npmjs.com/package/@tririga/tri-pull and https://www.npmjs.com/package/@tririga/tri-bundler.
+   1. If you have difficulties with the above tools, more information about them can be found at https://www.npmjs.com/package/@tririga/tri-pull, https://www.npmjs.com/package/@tririga/tri-bundler, and https://www.npmjs.com/package/@tririga/tri-deploy.